danae/database-wrapper/README.md

+**database-wrapper** is a easy-to-use PDO wrapper for PHP 7.0 or higher.

 ## Installation

-Database-wrapper is available as `dengsn/database-wrapper` in the packagist repository.
-If you're using Composer this is the preferred way of installing the library.
-Alternatively you can download the source code directly.
+database-wrapper is best installed using Composer.
+The library is found as `dengsn/database-wrapper` in the Packagist repository.
+If your project does not use composer, you can download the latest release or the dev-master branch as an archive.

-## Using the wrapper
+## Usage

 ### Creating a new instance